 To be kind to yourself is one of the hardest things in the world.
 It’s easy to be kind to other people, to go that extra mile to help make their day better or to be of service in some small way.
-However, between the critical voice in our head, our impatience when we make mistakes and just plain ignoring some of our very basic physical and emotional needs, how often do we afford that kindness to ourselves?
+However, between the critical voice in our head, our impatience when we make mistakes, and just plain ignoring some of our very basic physical (get enough sleep lately?) and emotional needs, how often do we afford that kindness to ourselves?

-Silencing that critical voice in your head and actually being kind to yourself – instead of just everyone else for a change – is hard.
+Many of us have found our inner critical voice is getting much louder these days, fuelled by anxiety and our compulsion to keep up with what is happening.
+Ignoring that critical voice and being kind to yourself is hard.
 It is not, however, impossible.
 Here are some techniques I use to help me be kind to myself.

 How To Be Kind To Yourself

 Human beings are physically incapable of doing more than one thing at a time properly – although goodness knows we try.
 Doing One Thing at a Time can make life so much better.

 Hold the Same Standards For Yourself and For Others

 Do you have the same expectations of yourself as you have of others?
 Or are your expectations for yourself much higher?

 When I was a new mom, I expected nothing short of perfection in terms of how I looked after my son, kept our home and looked after my appearance.
 Yet I didn’t expect my friends’ houses to be spotless or for them to look like they had just been away to a spa.
 I know a woman with five children under the age of ten who berates herself for not being able to keep up with the housework!
 There’s a man who lives in our street whose (pre-pandemic) job and long commute made it impossible to get a decent work life balance but did he blame the job situation or traffic?
 Nope, he blamed himself.